Fire and rescue services

 Full travel advice: Local contacts

-Petty crime is common, including on public transport and around public transport terminals.
+Crime is common in Malawi, including on public transport and around public transport terminals.

 Common crimes include: